Blog

 Frequency Bands

-Broadcast are in the VHF or UHF frequency band.
-Virtually all antennas today receive UHF signals, many also get VHF or VHF-Hi signals.
+All TV antennas receive the UHF frequency band.
+Many also receive VHF-Hi, and some also get VHF-Lo.
 Nationwide 80% of TV channels are in the UHF band.
 Only 15% are in VHF-Hi, and 5% in VHF-Lo.
+Most antennas will receive out of band signals if the signal is strong enough.

 TV Broadcast Frequency Bands